-Pre-requisites: SETP 2313 Reservoir Rock and Fluids Properties (pass with at least D+)
+Pre-requisites: SETP 2313 Reservoir Rock and Fluids Properties (Taken)

 This course covers the fundamentals of reservoir engineering which include the description and characterization of the oil and gas reservoirs, calculation of fluid in-place and the recoverable reserves, theory and calculation of fluid flow in porous media, and the influence of aquifer on reservoir performance.
 This course is conducted by normal lectures and student group projects based on published reservoir data.